 During the pastorate of the Rev. Henry Atkins, air-conditioning was installed along with new lighting in the sanctuary and additional parking was added.

 During the 1970’s, several improvements to the church were done which included refurbishing the sanctuary in 1977 and installing the big wooden cross above the choir loft in 1978.

 Through the years, Bearden UMC has been very supportive in various mission endeavors.
 The FISH program, a food ministry to anyone who needs it, was started in 1981.

 In September 1982, our Childcare Center opened with eight children and Barbara Allman as Director.
 The After School Program opened in 1991 with five children and Kim Lee as Director.

-In 1987, a Building Committee was appointed to hire an architect and present plans for the construction of the Fellowship Center which included a gym, new restrooms and a kitchen, along with a music department on the upper front level.
-On April 23, 1989, a Ground Breaking service was held with the construction beginning in May on the Fellowship Center with the cost being $760,000.
+In 1987, a Building Committee was appointed to hire an architect and present plans for the construction of the Fellowship Center which included a gym, new restrooms and a kitchen, and a music department on the upper front level.
+On April 23, 1989, a Ground Breaking Service was held, with the construction beginning in May on the Fellowship Center.
+The cost was $760,000.
 The new building was occupied on December 6, 1989.

 In 1991-92, the stained glass windows were installed in the sanctuary, narthex, and choir room.
 The Prayer Room stained glass window was installed in July 2000.
 In July 1998, the balcony was added to the sanctuary by opening the wall to what was once a Sunday School Room/office above the Narthex.